-Abstract: This paper focuses on the resilient scheduling of parallel jobs on highperformance computing (HPC) platforms to minimize the overall completion time, or the makespan.
-We revisit the classical problem while assuming that jobs are subject to transient or silent errors, and hence may need to be re-executed each time they fail to complete successfully.
-This work generalizes the classical framework where jobs are known offline and do not fail: in this framework, list scheduling that gives priority to longest jobs is known to be a 3-approximation when imposing to use shelves, and a 2-approximation without this restriction.
+This paper focuses on the resilient scheduling of parallel jobs on high-performance computing (HPC) platforms to minimize the overall completion time, or the makespan.
+We revisit the classical problem while assuming that jobs are subject to failures caused by transient or silent errors, and hence may need to be re-executed each time they fail to complete successfully.
+This work generalizes the classical framework where jobs are known offline and do not fail: in this framework, list scheduling that gives priority to the longest jobs is known to be a 3-approximation when imposing to use shelves, and a 2-approximation without this restriction.
 We show that when jobs can fail, using shelves can be arbitrarily bad, but unrestricted list scheduling remains a 2-approximation.
 The paper focuses on the design of several heuristics, some list-based and some shelf-based, along with different priority rules and backfilling strategies.
-We assess and compare their performance through an extensive set of simulations, using both synthetic jobs and log traces from the Mira supercomputer.
+We assess and compare their performance through an extensive set of simulations using both synthetic jobs and log traces from the Mira supercomputer.

-Key-words: Resilient scheduling, parallel jobs, silent errors, list schedules, shelf schedules, approximation ratios.
+Keywords: Resilience, scheduling, rigid parallel jobs, silent errors, list schedules, shelf schedules, approximation algorithms.